Episode 1 - Hull

 All murders are tragic events which leave a trail of destruction in their wake.
 But there are some, for which the details are so unexpected, that they shock and dumfound even the police officers who are asked to investigate.
 In Pontypridd, a town once dubbed the murder capital of Wales, there have been two such cases in recent years.
 This episode tells the horrific story of Tracey Woodford, a woman who disappeared and sparked a massive police hunt.
 Police tracked her down using CCTV, and found that she’d last been seen in pubs in the town centre.
 But from there the trail went cold.
 We explore how police secured a breakthrough that led to a killer who lived within the same community, and had committed the most ghastly of crimes.

 We also explore one of the most bizarre murder investigations in Welsh policing history, a murder that for several days, the police had no clue as to who the victim might be.
 Leaving no stone unturned, police follow every lead until they reach the most unlikely, and puzzling conclusions; a killer that nobody ever suspected, and a crime hidden for more than 20 years.
 With contributions from the lead police investigator, friends and colleagues of the killers, this is an episode that proves the old adage that truth is always much stranger than fiction.
-Watch it 1 Oct 2018 at 9pm.

 Episode 6 – Tamworth

 Every corner of the UK has played host to murder.
 But Tamworth, for many years, could rightfully claim it was a safe place to be.
 But all that changed, when a young girl went missing on her way to a dance class, and her body was discovered the following day.
 Police launched a nationwide manhunt, although they believed the killer was likely to be local.
 And they made a direct appeal through the local newspapers to try and unearth the clue that could unlock the case.
 This film reveals how a breakthrough came from the most unlikely of sources, and how police covered every angle in their pursuit of a killer.
 With contributions from the lead detective in the case, and reporters who helped them reach the community, this film profiles how a whole town can come together, and how modern forensic science left a killer with nowhere to go.
-Watch it 8 Oct 2018 at 9pm.

 Episode 7 - Watford